Katorz

-Katorz is the eleventh studio album and fourteenth release overall by the Canadian heavy metal band Voivod, released on July 25, 2006.
+Katorz is the eleventh studio album by Canadian heavy metal band Voivod, released on July 25, 2006.

 Demos for the album had been made, but before the band could properly begin recording it guitarist Denis D'Amour (a.k.a.
-Piggy) died on August 25, 2005 due to colon cancer.
+Piggy) died on August 25, 2005, due to colon cancer.
 The guitar and bass tracks for Katorz had been recorded by D'Amour and bassist Jason Newsted (formerly of Metallica) on D'Amour's Mac at Newsted's house in California.
 When D'Amour would send the band a Pro Tools CD of the demos, he wrote "Katorz" on it, a phonetic spelling of "quatorze", the French word for fourteen.
 After D'Amour's death, Langevin and Bélanger recorded their drum and vocal tracks, respectively, to be added to those existing tracks.
 The song, "The X-Stream", is included in the videogame Guitar Hero II.